admy55/CoreSNP/README.md

 # Minimal Core SNPs Selection
-#### An Efficient Pipeline for Selecting Core Markers from Genome-wide SNP Datasets
+#### An Efficient Pipeline for Selecting Core Markers from Genome-Wide SNP Datasets

 We introduce the CoreSNP pipeline, providing Shannon indices to evaluate the discrimination power of maker combinations, with the aim to select a minimal set of core SNPs essential for discrimination of large-scale sequenced samples.
 CoreSNP is designed to use the compressed or uncompressed Variant Call Format (VCF) file as input to produce the core SNP sets results.